 - Computer literacy skills in word processing, using spreadsheets and working with images are essential.

 - Knowledge of Mac Computer Systems, Adobe Photoshop/Indesign and Squarespace would be beneficial to this role.
 Training will be provided in all of our systems to the successful applicant.

 - Digital literacy and knowledge of how to use Facebook, and other social media applications including Twitter, Pinterest, and Instagram would also be an advantage.

 Our team is small, positive and often work together to hustle and get things done.
 The Arts Village is a unique and rewarding environment, with staff often working alongside the rest of our team, artists and other community members to develop projects.

 The internship will consist of a fixed term contract for 30-40 hours of work to be completed during 11th June and 12th July.
 The hours of work are flexible and will be scheduled to suit the selected candidates schedule, remuneration will be $16.50 per hour.

 How to Apply

 To apply please send a brief CV (Max 2 pages) including two referees, and a cover letter explaining why you think you would be suitable for this internship.
-Applications close at 4pm on Thursday, 31st May and interviews will take place on 5th June 2018.
+Applications close at 4pm on Friday, 1st June (extended from 31st May) and interviews will take place on 5th June 2018.